A Closer Look at Prototype Classifier for Few-shot Image Classification

-We now focus on the theoretical analysis on a prototype classifier.
-A current study \citep{theoretical_shot} analyzed an upper bound of risk by using a prototype classifier.
+We now focus on a theoretical analysis for a prototype classifier.
+A recent study \citep{theoretical_shot} analyzed an upper bound of risk by using a prototype classifier.
 The bound depends on the number of shots of a support set, between-class variance, and within-class variance.
-However, the bound requires the class-conditioned distribution of features to be Gaussian and to have the same covariance matrix among classes.
-In addition, since the bound does not depend on the norm of the feature vectors, it is not clear from the bound what feature-transformation method can lead to performance improvement.
-Thus, we derive a novel bound for a prototype classifier.
+However, it has two drawbacks.
+The analysis requires the class-conditioned distribution of features to be Gaussian and to have the same covariance matrix among classes.
+Moreover, since the bound does not depend on the norm of the feature vectors, it is not clear from the bound what feature-transformation method can lead to performance improvement.
+Thus, we need to derive a novel bound for a prototype classifier.

-Our contributions are threefold. \begin{enumerate} \item We relax the assumption; specifically, the bound does not require that the features distribute on any specific distribution, and each covariance matrix does not have to be the same among classes. \item We clarify the effect of the variance of the norm of the feature vectors on the performance of a prototype classifier. \item We investigate the effectiveness of reducing the variance of the norm empirically.
+Our contributions are threefold. \begin{enumerate} \item We relax the existing assumption; specifically, the bound does not require that the features be distributed in Gaussian distribution, and each covariance matrix does not have to be the same among classes. \item We show that our generalization bound consists of three terms: (1) the variance of the norm of feature vectors, (2) the difference in the distribution shape constructed from each class embedding, and (3) the ratio of the within-class variance to the between-class variance. \item From our theoretical analysis and empirical investigation, we found that reducing two terms is a critical factor to improve the performance of prototype classifiers: the variance of the norm of feature vectors and the ratio of the within-class variance to the between-class variance. \end{enumerate} While it is empirically known that the $L2$-normalization of a feature vector and minimize the ratio of the within-class variance to the between-class variance can improve the performance of a prototype classifier, our work is the first to theoretically show that these transformation can improve the performance.
+The bound of \citet{theoretical_shot} cannot explain the performance improvement of $L2$-normalization because $L2$-normalization does not reduce the ratio of the within-class variance to the between-class variance as shown in Section \ref{sec:experiment}.